yandex/pandora/docs/architecture.rst

 By combining two types of Schedulers, RPS Scheduler and Instance Startup Scheduler, you can simulate different types of load.
 Instace Startup Scheduler controls the level of parallelism and RPS Scheduler controls throughput.

+RPS Scheduler can limit throughput of a whole instances pool, i.e. 10 RPS on 10 instances means 10 RPS overall, or limit throughput of each instance in a pool individually, i.e. 10 RPS on each of 10 instances means 100 RPS overall.

 If you set RPS Scheduler to 'unlimited' and then gradually raise the number of Instances in your system by using Instance Startup Scheduler, you'll be able to study the `scalability <http://www.perfdynamics.com/Manifesto/USLscalability.html>`_ of your service.